 - 1. Develop an ARES organization for each appropriate jurisdiction in the Section. - 2.
 Advise the SM on all section emergency policy and planning, including the development of a Section EmComm plan. - 3.
 Cooperate and coordinate with the Section Traffic Manager so emergency and traffic nets in the section present a united public service front, particularly in the proper routing of Welfare traffic in emergency situations.
 Cooperation and coordination should also be maintained with other section leadership officials as appropriate, particularly with the State Government Liaison and Public Information Coordinator. - 4.
-Appoint and terminate Emergency Coordinators and District Emergency Coordinators in addition to Official Emergency Stations. - 5.
+Recommend and Suggest the termination Emergency Coordinators ,District Emergency Coordinators and Assistant Section Emergency Coordinator's to the SM in addition to Official Emergency Stations. - 5.
 Promote ARES membership drives, meetings, activities, tests, procedures, etc., at the Section level. - 6.
 Collect and consolidate Emergency Coordinator (or District Emergency Coordinator) monthly reports and submit monthly progress summaries to the SM and ARRL Headquarters.
-This includes the timely reporting of emergency and public safety communications rendered in the Section for inclusion in QST. - 7.
-Maintain contact with other communication services and serve as liaison at the Section level with all agencies served in the public interest, particularly in connection with State and local government, civil preparedness, Federal Emergency Management Agency, Red Cross, Salvation Army and the National Weather Service.
+This includes the timely reporting of emergency and public safety communications rendered in the Section for inclusion in QST.

+7. Maintain contact with other communication services and serve as liaison at the Section level with all agencies served in the public interest, particularly in connection with State and local government, civil preparedness, Federal Emergency Management Agency, Red Cross, Salvation Army and the National Weather Service.
 Such contact is maintained in cooperation with the State Government Liaison.